Consumer Medicine Information

 Tell your doctor as soon as possible if you notice any of the following:

-- dizziness or light-headedness (sometimes with fainting), especially on standing up, which may be due to low blood pressure
+- light-headedness or fainting which may be due to low blood pressure

 The above list includes serious side effects that may require medical attention.
 Serious side effects are rare.